 The Heart of David bears witness to the Unfailing Heart of the Good and Great Shepherd.
 The Heart of David and the Messiah instruct us that there is a reward given to all who slay the Goliath who reigns through sin within them and rules without through the evil one’s deceit:

 “The King will enrich him with great riches, and will give him his daughter, and make his father’s house free in Israel.”

-Here we see the type of prophetic reward that is given to David who bravely offered up his life for the sake of Adonai our God’s honor (glory).
+Here we see the type of prophetic reward that is given to David who bravely offered up his life for the sake of God’s honor (glory).
 Messiah, like his ancestor David, did not care for his own life.
 His sole concern was for the honor of the Name of Adonai.
 David believed Adonai Avinu would deliver the uncircumcised Philistine into his hands because no one should be allowed to disrespect the sovereign name of Adonai (Eloheinu).
-Similarly, Messiah believed Adonai (his Father and our Father) would deliver the devil and all his kingdom into his hands (under his authority) because no one should be allowed to disrespect the sovereign name of the Holy One.
+Similarly, Messiah believed God would deliver the devil and all his kingdom into his hands (under his authority) because no one should be allowed to disrespect the sovereign name of the Holy One.

 David, in confronting Goliath took five stones from a brook.
 As he approached the Giant he was mocked.
 He was mocked for his small stature in comparison to Goliath.
 David came against Goliath with two sticks.
 The wood sticks were part of David’s “weapon,” his sling.

 Meaning #1.
 The two sticks remind us of Adonai our God’s ultimate weapon, the horizontal and vertical sign of the ancient Hebrew letter Tav, the sign of ”purchase,” “covenant, ”“redemption,” and “ownership.”